flintlib/arb/doc/source/acb_dirichlet.rst

 **acb_dirichlet.h** -- Dirichlet L-functions, zeta functions, and related functions
 ===================================================================================

+Warning: the interfaces in this module are experimental and may change without notice.

 This module will eventually allow working with Dirichlet L-functions and possibly slightly more general Dirichlet series.
 At the moment, it contains nothing interesting.